SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Rebasing in git is taking the changes from somewhere (e.g. a branch) and applying them on another branch as if the changes had been made there originally

+#### rev-parse

+the suffixes ~<n> and ^<n> are for moving back in the tree of commits.
+~<n> goes n commits back into the history
+~0 = this commit, ~1 = parent commit, etc.
+~ is an alias for ~1
+^<n> selects the nth parent commit sibling if there are multiple.
+^1 = ~1, ^2 is the second commit of a merge commit, etc.

+#### plumbing and porcelain

+Git has two kinds of commands, plumbing and porcelain.
+Git's plumbing commands are older and more low-level.
+Git's porcelain commands are newer and more high-level.

 #### remotes

+Remotes are ⁑links to⁑ other git repositories. (!)
+Remotes may be on the same device, or other devices (e.g. online).
+The default name for a remote is 'origin'.
+`git remote` is used to administer remotes.
+`git remote add foo bar` adds a new remote to the current repository, where foo is the name we will call this remote, and bar is its URL. remotes are stored in .git/config
+In .git/config, each remote has its own header

+##### pushing

+git push transfers all the information a remote does not yet have but needs of a certain refspec to that remote.
+`git push <repository> <refspec>` things git push transfers are refs and objects.
+If the repository is left out from git push, it will take it from the branch.*.remote (i.e. the configured remote for the branch) config, or origin if none is found.
+When the command line does not specify what to push with <refspec>... arguments or --all, --mirror, --tags options, the command finds the default <refspec> by consulting remote.*.push (i.e. the push key for the specified remote) configuration, and if it is not found, honors push.default configuration to decide what to push

+##### fetching

+##### remote tracking branches

+A (remote) tracking branch someremote/foo is a local copy of the foo branch on the remote, possibly as distinct from the truly local foo branch. to list remote tracking branches, use `git branch --remotes`

+##### refspec

+A refspec tells git how to map references from a remote to the local repo. refspec-format ::= [+]<src>:<dst>
+<src> in a refspec is the pattern for references on the remote side
+<dst> in a refspec is the pattern for references on the local side
+If a plus is included in a refspec, it tells git should update even if it isn't a fast-forward Default refspecs for pushing and fetching for each remote are established in the remote entry in the config file.

+##### cloning

+`git clone` creates a new directory containing a copy of a remote repository, setting up remote tracking branches for each branch of the remote repository.

 #### config

+per-repository config for git is stored in the .git/config file.
+Global git config is stored in the .gitconfig or the ~/.config/git/config file.
+Git config files are ini-likes

 #### tags